What Should I do?

 - Report your concerns to the CQC - Link Here - Don’t expect much from this but it is good to get it reported.
 The CQC will only look at systemic failings so focus on system wide issues rather than individual clinicians.

-- Report your concerns to the local CCG – You will need to look up which Clinical Commissioning Group are responsible for your hospital, Google will assist.
+- Report your concerns to the local ICB – You will need to look up which Integrated Care Board are responsible for your hospital, Google will assist.

 - If your baby was born after 37 weeks, ensure that your case has been reported to HSIB who will carry out an investigation.
 Make sure you work with HSIB to give them all the information you have discovered.
 You will know more than anyone else, so tell your story.
 This report can be very revealing but is used by NHS Resolution when assessing claims so make sure all of your concerns are included.
 An interesting insight HERE.

 - Keep a copy of everything you send and receive from all agencies.
 If needed, keep a screen shot of online forms you fill in and a physical folder for anything you are sent.